 Each alcoholic drink can average between 100-150 calories which can add up fast!
 Adding mixers to hard alcohol can also rack up calories and added sugars.
 Alcohol also dampens our hunger and fullness cues, making us more likely to overeat when we are drinking.

 If you have diabetes, alcohol can actually put you at risk for LOW blood sugar despite containing carbohydrates.
 To find out more about alcohol and diabetes, check out this blog post, or this beer guide.

 Need some additional support for staying on track during the holidays?
 Reach out to us in your Brook app!

-on July 1st, 2020.
-Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Health Coaches.
+on June 15, 2023.
+Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA.